open-contracting/standard/standard/standard.md

         documentation, a tender ID, and a link to the tender notice.
 It may also include information such as the number of bids and bidders who participated in the process.
-    -   This category will also include other types of formation such as negotiation of Public Private Partnerships, extractives and land contracts.
-We will be focusing on these other types of contracting after building out all the fields for standard procurement.
 -   Award details
     -   This is information about the Contract Award e.g. the award date, and the awarded value.
 This is distinct from the contract information which reflects the